 We want the children to see that maths is an interconnected subject, to make connections across the different areas to develop their fluency.
 This is why we have adopted the mastery approach to teaching and learning maths.
-The idea is introduced in the Foundation Stage, developed through the White Rose scheme of learning from EYFS to Year 6.
+The idea is introduced in EYFS, developed through the White Rose scheme of learning from EYFS to Year 6.
 At the same time, we unlock a passion for the subject, motivating the children to learn; encouraging them to believe that they can and will achieve in maths; and produce lifelong learners of the subject.

-To support the mental dexterity with numbers we learn number facts, such as number bonds and times tables and these are often taught during the mental/oral starter.
-These are put to the test weekly in every class when children participate in Big Maths Beat That from Year 1 to Year 6 and in EYFS during the summer term.
+To further support mental dexterity with numbers we learn number facts, and put to the test weekly in every class when children participate in 'Big Maths Beat That' from Year 1 to Year 6 and in EYFS from the summer term.

 Outside of the daily maths lessons, children complete their daily 'Fantastic 5' across Key Stage Two classes.
 The purpose, to support retrieval by allowing children to regularly practise and apply methods for the four main operations - addition, subtraction, multiplication and division.
 In addition to this, teachers carefully deploy their 'Fantastic 5' each morning purposely, to target any gaps in understanding to enable rapid progress.